Skip to content

 If you discover you’re the victim of identity fraud in your real estate business, report it to the police.
 You should also notify the Federal Trade Commission through the “Identity Theft” website: https://www.identitytheft.gov/.
 Alternatively, you can call them on 1-877-ID-THEFT.
 If any of your accounts or credit cards have been compromised, you should contact your bank.
 You can also place a fraud alert on your credit file.

 Prevention is better than cure, however.
 Take steps to protect your personal and business information to prevent fraud in the first place.
-To find out more about a CRES real estate E&O policy + ClaimPrevent®, contact CRES at 800.880.2747.
+To find out more about CRES real estate E&O + ClaimPrevent®, contact CRES at 800.880.2747.

 Back To Top